apache/flink/docs/ops/deployment/mesos.md

 {% endhighlight %}

 Note:
-1. Make sure that all Mesos processes have the user code jar on the classpath (e.g. putting them in the lib directory)
+1. Make sure that all Mesos processes have the user code jar on the classpath.
+There are two ways:
+    1. One way is putting them in the `lib/` directory, which means the user code jar would be loaded by the system classloader.
+    1. The other way is making a `usrlib/` directory in the parent directory of `lib/` and putting the user code jar in the `usrlib/`.
+    Then launching job cluster via `bin/mesos-appmaster-job.sh ....` cmd.
+The user code jar would be loaded by the user code classloader by this way.

 #### General configuration